Update by user Feb 05

 We will most likely lose another pet.
 This is heartbreaking.
 Our experience has been an awful one.
 We do not take pet adoption lightly and it is frustrating and sad that they sell sick animals and have at least one staff member who is horribly uninformed.

 If nothing else comes of this, I at least hope to discourage others from purchasing reptiles at Petco as they are overbred and sick before you even bring them home.
 Save yourself the heartache and look for a reputable source with experts that can guide you.

-Review about: Petco Bearded Dragons Lizard.
+Product or Service Mentioned: Petco Bearded Dragons Lizard.

 Reason of review: Sick animals, uninformed staff member, loss of pet.

 Preferred solution: Let the company propose a solution.

 I liked: Majority of the staff, Product variety.